US stocks turn mixed ahead of economic reports and earnings

 Stocks turned mixed in afternoon trading on Wall Street Tuesday as traders review the latest batch of economic reports after the year-end holidays.

-U.S. crude oil prices rose 1.4% and helped lift energy stocks.
-Exxon Mobil rose 3.8%.
+The price of U.S. crude oil rose 1.4%, giving a boost to energy stocks.
+Exxon Mobil rose 3.4%.

-A wide range of industrial and communications stocks also gained ground.
-Health care and technology stocks fell.
-Pfizer shed 2.7% and Microsoft fell 2%.

 Investors have a mix of economic and corporate news to focus on in the first week of the new year as they try to gauge economic growth with the virus pandemic and persistently rising inflation.